🇦🇹

 Very Common

-Topfen is a fresh dairy curd appearing throughout Austrian cuisine under a name unrecognisable to most international visitors — it is what the rest of the world calls quark.
-Topfenstrudel (curd strudel) and Topfenknödel (curd dumplings) are standard menu items; unlike "cream" or "cheese," the word Topfen gives no immediate dairy signal to a non-German speaker.
-It appears in desserts, pastry fillings, and some savoury dishes without clear indication on the menu.
+Topfen is a fresh dairy curd appearing throughout Austrian cuisine under a name unrecognisable to most international visitors: it is what the rest of the world calls quark.
+Topfenstrudel (curd strudel) and Topfenknodel (curd dumplings) are standard menu items; unlike "cream" or "cheese," the word Topfen gives no immediate dairy signal to a non-German speaker.
+It appears in desserts, pastry fillings, and some savoury dishes without being flagged on the menu.

 Common